 The hotel’s discounted rates can lead you to attrition

-It’s a common frustration: You agree to an attrition penalty with your hotel, promising that you will fulfill 80 percent of the contracted rooms.
+It’s a common frustration: You agree to an attrition penalty with your hotel, promising, for example, that you will fulfill 80 percent of the contracted rooms.
 Afterwards, the hotel then promotes an even lower rate to their leisure guests.
 Attendees at “user pay” events usually look for the lowest price and if they find these leisure rates, you may end up with a bill for attrition.

 Combat this by asking for a ‘no lower rate’ clause which blocks the hotel from offering any rate that is lower than your contracted group rate.
 This works best when your event takes up a major portion of the hotel.
 Also, complete a rooms audit for the period of your event.
 Have the hotel match the guest register to your event registration log to ensure you get credit for all the rooms you have supplied; even if your attendee booked a leisure rate.

 Hotel Group Sales Secret #3:

-Hotels charge more based on your meeting space vs guest rooms ratio
+Hotels charge more based on your meeting space to guest rooms ratio

 Every hotel has daily revenue goals for both their guest rooms and event space.
-If your event takes up too much venue space, and not enough guestrooms, the hotel will be left with a ton of room inventory they will have to sell to transient customers.
+If your event takes up too much venue space, and not enough guest rooms, the hotel will be left with an excess of room inventory they will have to sell to transient customers.
 If your event takes place during one of their slow seasons for leisure reservations, they may propose a higher rate to your group to make up for those lost room profits.

 Hotel Group Sales Secret #4: